cvent/hogan/README.md

 Once you have installed hogan, you can execute it as `hogan`.
 Some of the arguments are described below:

- * `region`: Regex specifying which region(s) to update.
+ * `environments-filter`: Regex specifying which environment(s) to update.
- * `rootDir`: The directory to use for both searching for template files (recursively) and generating configs.
+ * `templates`: The directory to use for searching for template files (recursively).
- * `configDir`: The directory where hogan-config files can be found (These are config.region.json files)
+ * `configs`: The directory where hogan-formatted config files can be found (These are config.ENVIRONMENT.json files)

 ## Example